 Our Analysis and Test Results

-If you care about the environment and have realized, as we have, that flip flops are dumped into landfills by the billions each year, the Kona is a great solution.
+If you care about the environment and have realized, as we have, that flip flops are dumped into landfills by the billions each year, the Keen Kona Flip II is a great solution.
 While they might not be the best performing flip flop on the market, purchasing something recyclable will send a message to corporations that we are thinking about sustainability and that recyclable flip flops are a positive step.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More